 7. Added quantities that delay an activity on the critical path.

-8. All other delays not the Contractor’s and Department’s fault or responsibility.
+8. All other delays not the DBT’s and LPA’s fault or responsibility.

 C. Extension to the Completion Date for Weather or Seasonal Conditions.
 A weather day is defined as a workday that weather or seasonal conditions reduced production by more than 50 percent on items of work on the critical path.
 Submit the dates and number of weather days in writing to the Engineer at the end of each month.
 In the event the Contractor fails to submit weather days at the end of each month the Engineer will determine the dates and number of weather days from project records.